 - Statement of purpose.
 We want to know your motivation for continuing your schooling, your career aspirations, and how you believe our program will help you meet your goals.
 You must state your reasons for applying as a transfer or visiting student.

-Law school transcriptsYou must send an official copy of your law school transcript directly to Loyola.
-It must display all grades for all terms completed.
+Law school transcriptsAn official copy of your law school transcript, displaying all grades for all terms completed, must be submitted through CAS.

 Letter of good standingYou must submit a letter from the law school dean (or designate) stating you are in good standing and clearly note your class rank.
 The letter must include information about any disciplinary actions taken.
 Class rank may be omitted if it is listed on your law school transcript.
 Visiting applicants: your letter of good standing must state you have permission to visit Loyola University Chicago School of Law and must list courses to be taken at Loyola.
 You are not eligible to apply for transfer admission upon completion of the courses.